Watch our free webinar: What do farmers and rural businesses want from the first 100 days of a Labour Government?

 • Sector Investment: What does the sector really need to thrive in the next five years?

-This dynamic session, led by Farmers Guardian editor Olivia Midgley promises to be a rousing call to action for our new Government.
-It's an opportunity to have your voice heard and to shape the future of farming and rural business.
+This dynamic session, led by Farmers Guardian editor Olivia Midgley proved to be a rousing call to action for our new Government.
+It was an opportunity to have your voice heard and to shape the future of farming and rural business.

 • Ed Barker, AIC